Samer-Rustum/Interviews/RTOS_review.md

 A mutex is a mutual exclusion lock.
 It allows only one thread to access the data at a specificed location in memory.
 Are useful for dealing with race conditions.

+#### What is a Recurring Mutex?

+A mutex that allows the same thread to access the mutex several times.

+#### What is a rule to follow when using multiple mutexes for synchronization.

+Ensure you always unlock the mutexes in the same order to avoid starvation.

 ### 3. Semaphore

 A semaphore is similar to a mutex, but it allows multiple tasks the access the same piece of data.
 The semaphore only allows for a certain number of tasks to access the critical data concurrently.